Ares-Developers/Ares-docs/new/attacheffect.rst

 :tagdef:`[Section]AttachEffect.FirepowerMultiplier=float - multiplier`
   Firepower bonus while the AttachEffect lasts.
 Defaults to :value:`1.0`.

+  .. note:: Mind that this works fundamentally differently from the other
+    effects, which are applied the instant they are needed (like a firepower for a bullet impacting) as long as the effect is active: the reload time is computed once when the reloading starts, but the modified reloading time may take longer than the attached effect lasts.

+    For instance, a unit that was struck with an effect slowing down the ROF extremely might thus render the unit unable to fire way longer than the AttachEffect is active, because the reload timer will not speed up again when the effect expires.

+:tagdef:`[Section]AttachEffect.ROFMultiplier=float - multiplier`
+  Rate of fire bonus while the AttachEffect lasts.
+Defaults to :value:`1.0`.

 :tagdef:`[Section]AttachEffect.Cloakable=boolean`
   Whether the unit gains cloaking ability while the AttachEffect lasts.
 Defaults to :value:`no`.